RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 ![](images/license/help.png)

-License information window can look different depending on whether have you already a valid license or not.
+The License information window can look different depending on whether have you already a valid license or not.

 ![](images/license/license-info.png)

-Then you click **License Manager**.
-Here you can find all your imported licenses and information about them.
+Then you click **License Manager** where you can find all your imported licenses and information about them.

 ![](images/license/lm.png)